Last edit: 07/12/2025

-THE DOUBT : What does it mean that a Safety Control Systems is operating in High or in Low Demand and why is it important to know it?
+THE DOUBT : What does it mean for a Safety Control System to operate in High Demand or Low Demand, and why is it important to know the difference?

 - Safety Systems in High Demand

-That is, in essence, the reason why the “two worlds” run in parallel and have quite different approaches.
+That is, in essence, the reason why the “two worlds” of high and low demand run in parallel and have quite different approaches.

 The reference standard for Low Demand Applications is IEC 61511: